Signs Your Older Home Wiring Needs an Upgrade

 Aluminum branch circuit wiring was widely used in homes built between roughly 1965 and 1973, when copper prices made aluminum an attractive substitute.
 The wiring itself is not inherently hazardous under normal conditions, but it behaves differently from copper wiring, requiring specific attention.
 Aluminum expands and contracts more than copper with temperature changes, and over years of heating and cooling cycles, this movement can loosen connections at outlets, switches, and panel terminals.
 A loose connection creates electrical resistance at the connection point, and resistance creates heat.
 Sustained heat at a connection point inside a wall is a fire risk that develops without visible warning until it is significant.

 The National Electrical Code and fire safety organizations have established remediation approaches for aluminum wiring.
 The most common approach for residential aluminum wiring in Chesapeake, VA, is installing CO/ALR-rated devices at outlets and switches, which are specifically designed for use with aluminum conductors, and applying an anti-oxidant compound at all connection points, including the panel.
 A more comprehensive approach involves installing COPALUM crimp connectors or AlumiConn connectors to join short copper pigtails to the ends of aluminum conductors, which then connect to standard copper-rated devices.
 The right approach for your home depends on the condition and extent of the aluminum wiring and the specific configuration of your system.
-Castles Electric evaluates aluminum wiring in older Chesapeake homes and provides a clear recommendation based on inspection findings rather than a one-size-fits-all approach.
+Castles Electrical evaluates aluminum wiring in older Chesapeake homes and provides a clear recommendation based on inspection findings rather than a one-size-fits-all approach.

-Warning Signs That Homeowners in Deep Creek and Hickory Tend to Ignore
+Warning Signs That Homeowners Tend to Ignore

 The warning signs that an electrical system is degrading are often familiar to homeowners in older neighborhoods who have learned to live with them.
 Lights that flicker when large appliances cycle on are a common signal of a connection that has loosened or degraded, either at the outlet or light fixture, in a junction box, or at the panel itself.
 Outlets that feel warm to the touch, even when nothing is plugged in, indicate resistance heating at a connection that should not be generating heat.
 Breakers that trip without an obvious overload event, or that will not stay in the on position after being reset, are telling you that either the circuit is being asked to do more than it was designed for, or the breaker itself has degraded to the point where it no longer functions correctly.

 A burning smell that appears briefly and then dissipates, particularly near an outlet, switch, or panel, is among the most serious warning signs and should prompt an immediate call to a licensed electrician.
 The smell indicates insulation or other material being heated by an electrical fault, and the intermittent nature of it does not make it less serious — it makes it harder to locate, but no less dangerous.
 Discoloration around outlets or switch cover plates, charring around receptacle slots, or visible scorch marks anywhere near electrical components are physical evidence of prior overheating that needs to be evaluated immediately.
-Castles Electric encourages homeowners in Deep Creek, Hickory, and across Chesapeake, VA, to treat any of these signs as a reason to schedule an evaluation, not as a reason to reset the breaker and move on.
+Castles Electrical encourages homeowners across Chesapeake, VA, to treat any of these signs as a reason to schedule an evaluation, not as a reason to reset the breaker and move on.

 The Panel: What It Looks Like When It Needs to Go